cvar-upm/multi_uav_test_area_coverage/README.md

 The `multi_robot_simulator` uses [Flightmare](https://github.com/uzh-rpg/flightmare) to simulate the mission.
 To use it, you need to install [Flightmare with ROS](https://github.com/uzh-rpg/flightmare/wiki/Install-with-ROS).

-After installing it, if you want to use the solar farm scene used in the examples, you need to install the modified Flightmare binary from here (link), extract it into the */path/to/flightmare/flightrender*, and modify the following files:
+After installing it, if you want to use the solar farm scene used in the examples, you need to install the modified Flightmare binary from here (link), extract it into the */path/to/flightmare/flightrender* and modify the following file:

 - *flightmare/flightlib/include/flightlib/bridges/unity_message_types.hpp*